Mayne Yard construction update - October and November 2023

 - Installation of foundations and masts for overhead electrical wires

-- Ongoing installation of cable routes and pits within the rail corridor.
+- Ongoing installation of cable routes and pits within the rail corridor

 - Concrete works including placement of formwork, steel fixing and concrete pours